RishiGupta12/SerialPundit/applications/byte-stream-binary-jar-integrate/README.md

 This application example demonstrates how to use InputStream/OutputStream for exchanging data with serial port.
-It also shows how this library can be integrated into existing binary-only 3rd party jar using standard InputStream/OutputStream via interface.
+It also shows how serialpundit can be integrated into existing binary-only 3rd party jar using standard InputStream/OutputStream via interface.

 !["serial communication in java"](output.png?raw=true "serial communication in java")